Caroline Ticknor

-Caroline Ticknor, (1866-1937) (aged 70) was an American biographer and short story writer.
-During her lifetime, she published biographies of Nathaniel Hawthorne and Louisa May Alcott, among others.
+Caroline Ticknor (1866–1937) was an American biographer and short story writer.
+She published biographies of Nathaniel Hawthorne and Abigail May Alcott Nieriker, among others.

-Early life
+Personal life

 Ticknor was born in Boston, Massachusetts in 1866.
-Her parents were Benjamin H. Ticknor and Caroline Cushman Ticknor.
+Her parents were Benjamin H. Ticknor, a bookseller, and Caroline Cushman Ticknor.
 Her paternal grandfather was William Ticknor, co-founder of the publishing house Ticknor and Fields.

 Ticknor reportedly began writing at the age of eighteen.
+In 1904 Town and Country announced her engagement to Paul Van Dusen of New York, but she appears to have never married.

 Career

 In 1898, Ticknor became an editor of the International Library of Famous Literature.
 In addition to books, Ticknor also published short stories in several magazines, including The Atlantic, Cosmopolitan, and New England Magazine.